karammulc/Karas-Jams-Case-Study/README.md

 # Introduction

 ###  StreamTunes-Case-Study
 Hello!
 This project is especially personal and meaningful to me.
-Throughout my life, music has offered solace, fun opportunities for connection.
+Throughout my life, music has offered solace and fun opportunities for connection.
 Instead of addressing a business problem, this project will explore my Spotify data and personal listening patterns.